While the world changes, the cross stands firm --- motto on which the Carthusian Order was founded.

 Readings: Sundays-Year B / Weekdays-Cycle 2

-Season of EASTER
+Season of ORDINARY TIME

 The following six articles are from the Knights of Columbus Home Study Course.

 The Divinity of Christ